Skumbl/Scum_Mage_Bot/README.md

 2. **Set Up Environment Variables**: Set up a .env in the home directory and place your `BOT_TOKEN` there

+3. Run the main.py file and you now have a functional D&D Bot

-3. **Usage Documentation**: Refer to the provided user manual or type `/help` within your Discord server to explore available commands and their usage.
+4. **Usage Documentation**: Refer to the provided user manual or type `/help` within your Discord server to explore available commands and their usage.

 ## 📚 Dependencies